 INSTRUCTIONS

-1. Using a stand mixer with paddle attached, beat the butter, sugar and vanilla until light and smooth, approximately 3 minutes.
-Scrape the sides of the bowl occasionally.
-If you do not have a stand mixer, use a large bowl and electric beater on medium speed.
+- Using a stand mixer fitted with the paddle attachment, beat the butter, sugar and vanilla until light and smooth, about 3 minutes.
+Scrape down the sides of the bowl as needed.
+If using a hand mixer, beat in a large bowl on medium speed.

-2. In a bowl, whisk together the flour, rosemary, salt and ground pepper.
+- In a separate bowl, whisk together the flour, rosemary, salt and black pepper.

-4. Divide the dough in half and shape halves into rounds.
+- Divide the dough in half and shape into two rounds.
 Wrap each round in plastic wrap and refrigerate for at least 1 hour or overnight.

-5. Preheat the oven to 350° F. Line three baking sheets with parchment paper.
+- Preheat oven to 350°F and line three baking sheets with parchment paper.

-11. Bake until edges are lightly browned, approximately 10 to 12 minutes.
-Remove cookies from oven and let cool for 15 minutes.
-Do not turn oven off.
+- Bake until the edges are lightly golden, about 10 to 12 minutes.
+Let cool on the baking sheets for 15 minutes.
+Leave the oven on.

-13. Place the cut-out cookies flat side down on top of the jelly.
-Bake for 2 additional minutes.
+- Top with the cut-out cookies, flat side down, and return to the oven for 2 additional minutes.

-14. Remove from oven and let cool to room temperature.
+- Remove from the oven and cool completely before serving.
 Store in an airtight container.